pctablet505/litert-export-docs/LiteRT Export design doc reviewed.md

 * Single model.export(filepath, format="litert") API across all model types
 * Automatic handling of complex input structures (dicts or nested dicts converted to lists)
 * Train on any backend JAX/PyTorch/TensorFlow and export to LiteRT.
-* Support for AOT compilation targets (optimize for ARM, x86, etc.)
 * Unified experience across Keras Core and KerasHub models

 ### 2.3 Key Challenges